Francisco Barreto: Expedition to Monomotapa

 After Barreto's return to Portugal, King Sebastian gave him the job of leading an expedition to Monomotapa (Great Zimbabwe) to take over the empire's legendary gold mines.
 According to historian Diogo de Couto, the reason for the expedition was that Portuguese mercantilists thought that the country needed mines to bring in gold similar to Spain's in the Americas (the country's colonies in Asia were not bringing sufficient wealth back to Portugal).
 Barreto was given instructions to "undertake nothing of importance without the advice and concurrence" of Jesuit Francisco Monclaros.

 Barreto set sail from Lisbon on 16 April 1569, with three ships, 2,000 men, and the title of Conqueror of the Mines, bestowed upon him by the king.
 The first boat arrived in Mozambique in August 1569, Barreto's on 14 March the next year, and the third ship months later.
 Although Barreto opted to take the easier route, via Sofala, to the location of the mines, Monclaros demanded that the expedition take the Sena route, as this would lead them to where another Jesuit, Gonçalo da Silveira, had been thrown into a river and killed in 1561.
 So the expedition set out for Manica, the reputed location of the great mines, via the Sena route.

 The expedition sailed up the Cuama river in November 1571, armed with weapons and mining tools, and arrived in the Sena region on 18 December.
 Barreto sent an envoy to the Emperor of Monomotapa with a request for permission to attack a people called the Mongas, whose territory lay between the Portuguese and the mines.
 The emperor granted Barreto permission to attack them and even went so far to offer his own men.
 Barreto, however, declined assistance and marched onward upriver.

-The Portuguese fought several battles against the Mongas, victorious in all of them despite the overwhelming numbers due to their guns.
+The Portuguese fought several battles against the Mongas, emerging victorious due to their guns.
 According to Kerr, when their king sent ambassadors to Barreto in hopes of securing peace, the soldier tricked them into thinking that the camels used by the Portuguese, creatures foreign to southeastern Africa, subsisted on flesh, leading the Mongas to provide the Portuguese with beef for the camels.

 Before the expedition could further progress Barreto was recalled to the Island of Mozambique to deal with one António Pereira Brandão, who was spreading false information about Barreto.
 The governor removed him from duty as commander of the São Sebastião fort and returned to Sena where his men were waiting.
 At this point, however, many of the men were sick with tropical diseases, and Barreto too fell ill.
 He died at Sena on 9 July 1573, having never reached the mines, and was buried at the Igreja de São Lourenço in Lisbon alongside his wife, Brites de Ataíde.